 Sustainable practices, from the soil to the skies above

-Florida Crystals® is proud to claim some of the most sustainable farming in the world.
+Florida Crystals® follows some of the most sustainable farming practices in the world.
 Through practices like crop rotation, precision agriculture and using barn owls to naturally control pests in our farms, we’re able to provide you with the delicious sugar you demand, while protecting the environment for this generation and the next.

 The secret to truly sustainable sugar?
 Technology.